danterazo/FA19-SP20_LING-X490/LING-X490-SP20/README.md

         - Paper hypothesis: % of explicit offense makes it easier for classifier
         - e.g. "Women belong in the kitchen"
     - [] Their experiment but we remove unoffensive words (e.g. vomit)

+# TODO, after SPR break
+- [] baseline. create train/test
+    - 80/20 or 90/10
+    - shuffle before
+    - train on 80, test on 20. file away, then go back to testing on small samples.

 # TODO, future
 - [] FUTURE: potentially sample only implicit tweets